spacetelescope/stdatamodels/docs/source/jwst/transforms/index.rst

 Converters
 ----------
 WCS transforms typically take the form of callable Astropy models.
-Since these cannot be directly serialized to ASDF files, this package also defines a converter for each transform type that describes how to represent the transform in ASDF.
-When a datamodel containing a transform is saved, the ``to_yaml_tree`` method of the appropriate converter is called to produce a YAML-compatible representation of the transform.
-When a datamodel is loaded from a file, the ``from_yaml_tree`` method is called to reconstruct the transform model from its YAML representation.
+In order for these models to be serialized, ASDF needs to be told what information to keep in its representation on save, and how to initialize the model on load.
+This is done with a converter class,
+containing:

+- a ``to_yaml_tree`` or ``to_yaml_tree_transform`` method that converts the model into a YAML-compatible tree structure for serialization
+- a ``from_yaml_tree`` or ``from_yaml_tree_transform`` method that reconstructs the model from its YAML representation
+- a ``tags`` attribute that lists the ASDF tags that this converter handles.
+- a ``types`` attribute that lists the Python types that this converter handles.

-See the `asdf converters docs <https://www.asdf-format.org/projects/asdf/en/latest/asdf/extending/converters.html>`_ for documentation of all the available converters and implementation details.
+See the `asdf converters docs <https://www.asdf-format.org/projects/asdf/en/latest/asdf/extending/converters.html>`_ for additional details and documentation.

 Legacy Transforms
 -----------------